 There is also a reduced sales tax rate for certain hygiene items, including diapers, period products, incontinence products and bed sheets.

-During 2022, when gas prices soared, New York announced a temporary suspension of sales taxes on gas.
-Counties also joined in, suspending their own collection of sales taxes on gas and diesel.
+During 2022, when gas prices soared, New York state announced a temporary suspension of sales taxes on gasoline.
+Counties also joined in, suspending their own collections of sales taxes on gas and diesel.

 Now that 2022 has ended, however, things are back to normal.
 As a result, some New Yorkers might feel as though this is a tax increase.

-Starting in January 2023, Kentucky added a long list of services that would now be eligible for the state sales tax.
+Starting in January, Kentucky added a long list of services that are now eligible for the state sales tax.

-First of all, if a newly taxable service saw gross receipts exceeding $6,000 in 2021 or 2022, they had to be registered for the collection of sales and use taxes starting Jan.
-1, 2023.
+First of all, if a newly taxable service had gross receipts exceeding $6,000 in 2021 or 2022, they must register for the collection of sales and use taxes.